jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 };
 ```

-The allocation of the HAL descriptor and pointer to the actual device
+The allocation of the HAL descriptor and the pointer to the actual device
 instance is up to the implementor of the HAL.
 For instance, the first member
 of the internal device descriptor can be an `ieee802154_dev_t` struct, but other
 techniques are also possible.

-# 6 Measurements and comparison to netdev
+# 7 Measurements and comparison to netdev

 ## Footprint
 TBD